moliver28/research-handbook/content/handbook/entity/iberia-srl-spain.md

 In addition to the [Legal Policies](https://handbook.gitlab.com/handbook/legal/#gitlab-policies) page of the Handbook, there are Spanish language versions of many of the policies available for reference and they are accessible [here](https://handbook.gitlab.com/handbook/people-policies/#translations).

+## Payroll Details

+**Pay Dates**

+The [pay date](https://internal.gitlab.com/handbook/finance/payroll/#pay-dates) is on the 28th of the month.
+If 28th falls on a weekend or public holiday payment will be done on the prior working day.
+For December salary payment payroll team will make an announcement.

+**Payslip Access**

+All team members will be accessing payslips though Papaya SSO available in team members OKTA.
+Access will be activated with the first payslip.

+For payslip access issue please contact payroll through [HelpLab](https://handbook.gitlab.com/handbook/business-technology/enterprise-applications/guides/helplab-guide/)

+**Payroll queries**

+For any payroll query please follow the [HelpLab](https://handbook.gitlab.com/handbook/business-technology/enterprise-applications/guides/helplab-guide/) guide.

 ## Timekeeping

 It is mandatory for every Spanish company to register the working day of its employees and these timekeeping records must be kept for four years.